 It can also be freeing in another way.
-Housework.

 We may be the ones who keep charge over the house, but we don’t have to be the only ones doing all the chores around the home.
 Six and seven year olds are fully capable of pitching in.

-Six and seven year olds can start off each morning by making their bed.
+As early as 6, but definitely most 7 year olds can start off each morning by making their bed.
 It is a good habit to start teaching young.
 First thing in the morning, make your bed.

 However, don’t expect perfection at this age.
 Remember they are learning, and bed-making doesn’t even come easy for some adults.
 Show them how to do it a few times and allow them to ask for help when the need it.
 They will eventually get the hang of it.

 Keeping a clean room is a big part of growing up.
 And by this age, kids should have a basic idea of how to tidy their room.
 Things like pick up and put away toys, put dirty clothes in the hamper, put shoes in the closet, etc.

 Now it’s time to kick it up a notch and dive deeper into a cleaning routine.
 A six or seven year old can handle sweeping or vacuuming a room.

 It’s the next step and will help to build on the foundation they already have set from cleaning their room as a five year old.